katiegeyer/EpicureEats/README.md

 gunicorn app:app
 ```

-We are using react-slick and moment in our program, you will need to install both:
+We are using react-slick and moment in our program, you will need to install both in your terminal:

 ```shell
 # start script